luminus-framework/luminus/resources/md/websockets.md

-This section will cover an example of using websockets for client/server communitcation in Luminus.
-Websockets require webserver support that's not available in the default version of Jetty packaged in Luminus.
-Make sure to use either HTTP Kit or Immutant servers by supplying either `+http-kit` or `+immutant` flags when creating the application.
-We'll create the project using the `+http-kit` profile:
+This section will cover an example of using websockets for client/server communitcation with HTTP Kit in Luminus using the `+http-kit` profile:

 ```
 lein new luminus multi-client-ws +http-kit